Cloudexis/Information/TOS/tos.md

 **Legal Binding to our User Agreement**

-When you are registering at our website, you are agreeing about You are 13 years old or above, you consent privacy policy and agree to follow our User Agreement to avoid termination.
+When you are registering at our website, you are agreeing about you are 13 years old or above, you consent privacy policy and agree to follow our User Agreement to avoid termination.
 Once you bind to our User Agreement, you must follow it till the account termination, deletion or writing notice to us about you no longer want to have an account in Cloudexis.

 We have rights to suspend, terminate and do other actions to your account and services if You do not follow our User Agreement (Including Privacy Policy, Cookie Policy and Refund Policy).